 International expansion is one of the highest-stakes decisions a company makes.
 The investment — in localization, market development, hiring, regulatory compliance, and go-to-market — typically ranges from $500K to $5M+ per market.
 Yet the majority of market entry decisions are made without direct qualitative evidence from target-market consumers.

-The Five-Question Market Entry Validation Framework
+What Is the Five-Question Market Entry Validation Framework?

 1. Does Our Value Proposition Resonate?